talkable/talkable-docs/source/api_v2/intro.rst

 Introduction
 ============

-The Curebit API is built on HTTP.
+The Talkable API is built on HTTP.
 Our API is RESTful, returns JSON and responds with standard HTTP response codes to indicate errors.

 Base URL